CodeFort: Robust Training for Code Generation Models: Introduction

-We summarize our contributions: 1) a framework, \technique, for improving the robustness of code generation models trained by CLM, addressing the unique challenges of distinct robustness definition and designing robust training approaches, 2) designs of robust training approaches, ALP, ALPD, ContraToken, and ContraName tailored to CLM, 3) an extensive evaluation of different robust training approaches, and 4) a surprising finding that the ContraSeq CL objective, which is known to be beneficial for improving robustness of other code related tasks, has negligible robustness improvements on CLM.
+We summarize our contributions: 1) a framework, \technique, for improving the robustness of code generation models trained by CLM, 2) designs of robust training approaches, data augmentation, batch augmentation, ALP, and CL tailored to CLM, 3) an extensive evaluation of different robust training approaches, 4) a perturbed training set for future studies on the robustness of code generation models, and 5) a surprising finding that the ContraSeq CL objective, which is known to be beneficial for improving robustness of other code related tasks, has negligible robustness improvements on CLM.